github-aws-runners/terraform-aws-github-runner/README.md

 10. Make a note of the following app parameters: app id , client ID, and client secret

 ### Setup terraform module

+By default it assumed you have the lambda's locally available.
+Which could be either download via the GitHub release or build locally.
+Alternatively you can upload the lambda functions to a S3 bucket, in that case you have to set the variables `lambda_s3_bucket` and the specific object key for each lambda.
+Below the setup for having local zip available.

 First you need to download the lambda releases.
 The lambda code is available as a GitHub release asset.
 Downloading can be done with the provided terraform module for example.
 Note that this requires `curl` to be installed on your machine.
 Create an empty workspace with the following terraform code: